runningcode/fladle/docs/configuration.md

 ### scenarioLabels
 A list of game-loop scenario labels (default: None).
 Each game-loop scenario may be labeled in the APK manifest file with one or more arbitrary strings, creating logical groupings (e.g. GPU_COMPATIBILITY_TESTS).
-If --scenario-numbers and --scenario-labels are specified together, Firebase Test Lab will first execute each scenario from --scenario-numbers.
+If `--scenario-numbers` and `--scenario-labels` are specified together, Firebase Test Lab will first execute each scenario from `--scenario-numbers`.
 It will then expand each given scenario label into a list of scenario numbers marked with that label, and execute those scenarios.

 === "Groovy"